maryclaireteahan/letseat/README.md

 <img src="readme/documentation/features/single_recipe/edit_delete_not_authorised.png">
 </details>

-### Edit comment page
+### Edit Comment page
-- On this page one form field is displayed to the user with current comment that he wish to update
-- Bellow the form there is submit button, which will confirm user new comment by providing success message to the user and redirecting to the previous page
+- On this page the logged in user will see a textarea which contains the comment they had already left and on which they clicked edit.
+The user with be able to make changes to their comment and resubmit it.

 <details><summary>Edit comment page</summary>
 <img src="readme/documentation/features/comment_edit/original_comment.png">